OHI-Science/ohiprep/globalprep/hab_saltmarsh/README.md

 ## Ocean Health Index: Saltmarsh data for the habitat subgoal, coastal protection goal, and carbon storage goal

 This folder includes the extent, health, and trend data for saltmarsh.
+These data have not been updated since the 2012 assessment because no suitable updates are available.

 These data are then combined using the scripts from the hab_combined folder.